neofilisoft/aegis/README.md

 for several years as an in-house engine, used to publish several work-for-hire titles.

-Aegis was forked from Godot in [September 2024](https://github.com/Aegis-Engine/aegis-engine/commit/a12e9de5dd831e1ce0c839f0420b278ef0a6aa5b), intending to improve upon Godot in order to fulfill its potential and contribute to the shared codebase of both through a more genuinely community-driven model than Godot.
+Aegis was forked from Rodot in [May 2026]

 ## Getting the engine